- New content, like offline co-op, is cool

 If you’re willing to go back to the well again, or simply need to experience Luigi’s Mansion for the first time, this version is a good avenue into the Gamecube classic.
 However, it’s important to judge a port like this on whether it lives up to the original release or improves upon it.
 There are improvements here for sure, and I think the dashes of original content make it the better version, but the mix of new and old problems prevent it from achieving more.
 It’s slightly better, but it’s no Dark Moon.
 There’s only so much Nintendo can do, it seems, without blowing the doors open and just remaking the title from the ground up.

+If you’d like to reach out to the author, you can contact Dominic Cichocki on Twitter, or by emailing him at dcichocki(at)tiltingwindmillstudios.com.
 This review was conducted using a retail copy of the game that I purchased.
 This game is also available in its original form on the Nintendo Gamecube.